aidan-hubley/Obsidian/MBA Classes/Business Analytics (BUSA 505)/Week 6/Qualitative Data.md

 ### Differences in Culture
 **Coal Plants:**
-- **Reactive culture:** Often respond to problems rather than proactively preventing them.
+- **Reactive culture:** Respond to problems rather than proactively preventing them.
-- **Weak safety culture:** Safety is often seen as a compliance issue rather than a core value.
+- **Weak safety culture:** Safety described as a compliance issue rather than a core value.
 - **Short-term thinking:** A focus on immediate results can lead to shortcuts and compromises on safety.
 - **Lack of accountability:** A culture of blame and finger-pointing can hinder learning and improvement.